GregSharpe1/greg.sharpe.wales/content/posts/sharing-screenshots.md

 ## Why?

 * Sharing images is easier.
-No need to upload, then download the image, find it within local machine (looking at you slack).
+No need to upload, then download the image, find it within local machine.
 * Screenshots across multiple machines.

 ## Infrastructure required